Skip to main content

 The bust was the idea of the Faust Club of Brooklyn, an organization for gentlemen of a creative bent.
 In 1872, 25 club members were appointed to a committee to make the monument a reality.
 The sculptor Henry Baerer (1837-1908) was chosen to render the bust, which was completed in 1873 and installed in Brooklyn’s Prospect Park.
 The bust stood in the park until the 1970s, when a group of thieves attempted to steal it.

-The bust was then removed to storage until 2003, when the New York City Parks Department agreed to give it to the Home, Sweet Home Museum, where it remains to this day.
+The bust was then removed to storage until 2003, when the New York City Parks Department agreed to lend it to the Home, Sweet Home Museum on a long-term basis, with the option to renew every 10 years.

 Julia Tyson is a librarian and archivist in the East Hampton Library’s Long Island Collection.